LogtalkDotOrg/logtalk3/library/NOTES.md

 	| ?- logtalk_load(library(random_loader)).

-Currently, there are fourteen groups of entities defined, each one with its own loader and notes files:
+Currently, there are fiveteen groups of entities defined, each one with its own loader and notes files:

 * assignvars